dhmunro/dudley/README.md

 XDR and HDF5 for example).
-However, it should be avoided because the length of the data cannot be computed without reading the file at the address of the data itself, making it necessary to provide explicit addresses in the Dudley layout for everything beyond the first declared instance of such a parametrized type (assuming you are not using Dudley as just a stream decoder like XDR).
+However, it should be avoided because the length of the data cannot be computed without reading the file at the address of the data itself, making it necessary to provide explicit addresses in the Dudley layout after every instance of such a parametrized type (unless you are using Dudley as just a stream decoder like XDR).

 ## Pointer data